 While Ameriprise home and auto insurance may not be as highly advertised as companies such as Progressive or GEICO, it is a financially sound company that offers affordable auto and home insurance products.
-Ameriprise has won awards for its corporate volunteerism, and it was ranked fifth in overall customer satisfaction by J.D.
-Powers & Associates in 2009.
-The company has also won numerous employer awards as one of the best places to work and launch a career.
+Ameriprise was awarded J.D.
+Power's 2020 Certified Customer Service Award.
+The company has also won numerous employer awards as one of the best places to work.

-Here is how the major insurance rating organizations rate Ameriprise:
+Here is how the major insurance rating organizations rate Ameriprise (as of 2021):

 Better Business Bureau Rating

-Ameriprise Auto and Home Insurance is an accredited company with the Better Business Bureau with an “A+” rating.
-The BBB file for Ameriprise Financial was opened in 1963.
-There are, however, more than 100 customer reviews posted to the BBB's website, many of which include negative comments.
+Ameriprise Auto and Home Insurance is not an accredited company with the Better Business Bureau with an “A+” rating.
+The BBB file for Ameriprise Financial was opened in 1972.
+There are, however, 57 customer reviews posted to the BBB's website, many of which include negative comments (as of June 2021).
 Overall, the customer review rating is below two stars, out of five possible.

 Pros & Cons

 There is a lot to like about Ameriprise auto insurance.
 The company is financially sound and it offers many attractive discounts to auto insurance customers.
 One unique discount is the loyalty or tenure discount.
 The longer you have your auto insurance with Ameriprise, the cheaper your premium is.
 Other discounts include multi-policy and multi-vehicle rates, along with good student and safe driving rewards.